Ring in Halloween With 18 Chilling Hudson Valley Events

-October 28 - November 3, starts at 8 p.m.
+September 14 - November 3, starts at 8 p.m.

 The state capital is haunted!
 Don’t miss this opportunity to learn about sightings of apparitions, folklore and ghostly experiences, ghost stories told by participants, and much more.
-These spooky events combine elements of human interest with historical facts over the course of evenings that are both fun and educational.
+These spooky tours combine elements of human interest with historical facts over the course of evenings that are both fun and educational.

-October 27, starts at 8 p.m.
+October 27, 12-3 p.m.

 Polhill Park, Beacon

-October 28, starts at 1 p.m.
+October 27, starts at 12 p.m.

-Wassaic Fire Company, Wassaic
+Wassaic Project, Wassaic

-October 27, starts at 1 p.m.
+October 26, starts at 3 p.m.

 Pulaski Park, Poughkeepsie